|Assessment Type||Assessment length / details||Proportion|

 3. Recognise the importance of scale (time and distance) in evaluating environmental impacts

 4. Formulate a model to assess the possible environmental impacts of a new agricultural practice

-A review of historical development of European environmental policy and agri-environment schemes will set the context for understanding current on-farm conservation practice.
+A review of historical development of European and UK environmental policy will set the context for understanding current on-farm conservation practice.